2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in Tennessee

 Women make up 82% of the comparative literature majors at the school.

-East Tennessee State University came in at #6 in this year’s edition of the Most Popular Linguistics & Literature Bachelor’s Degree Schools in Tennessee ranking.
-Located in the small city of Johnson City, ETSU is a public college with a large student population.
+East Tennessee State University ranked #6 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools in Tennessee list.
+Located in the small city of Johnson City, ETSU is a public school with a large student population.

 About 75% of the students majoring in comparative literature at the school are women while 25% are male.

-Read full report on Linguistics & Comparative Literature at East Tennessee State University
+Full Linguistics & Comparative Literature at East Tennessee State University Report

-Austin Peay State University did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
-It came in at #7 on the list.
-Austin Peay State University is a medium-sized public school located in the city of Clarksville.
+Austin Peay State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
+Austin Peay State University is a medium-sized public school located in the midsize city of Clarksville.

 Of the 7 students majoring in comparative literature at Austin Peay State University, 43% are male and 57% are female.

-Tennessee Technological University did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
-It came in at #8 on the list.
+Tennessee Technological University ranked #8 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools in Tennessee list.
 Tennessee Tech University is a moderately-sized public school located in the remote town of Cookeville.

 Of the 5 students majoring in comparative literature at Tennessee Tech University, 40% are male and 60% are female.

-Read full report on Linguistics & Comparative Literature at Tennessee Technological University
+Full Linguistics & Comparative Literature at Tennessee Technological University Report

 With a ranking of #9, Johnson University did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
 Johnson University is a small private not-for-profit school located in the rural area of Knoxville.